Crossings

 I vividly remember our time in London, what shows we went to, where we visited, and extending our honeymoon because our peace corps job was canceled.
 We bought camping gear and headed north of the Arctic Circle in Norway and Finland.
 But the crossing was a memory loss.
 At least I wasn’t seasick.
 We flew home on the “hippie express,” an Icelandic Airlines prop jet, with a 48 hour stopover in Iceland that lasted a week because Icelandic Airlines overbooked and overbooked and overbooked.
 We didn’t care, we didn’t have anything else to do.
 But my poor parents kept getting middle of the night calls from the airline telling them we were not on the plane, not to meet us at the airport.

 Our last crossing was in December 1983 on the QE2.
-We wanted the kids to experience a trans-Atlantic crossing before they were forever gone (perhaps we will take our grandkids on a QM2 crossing before they are forever gone).
+(This turned out not to be the case.)
+We wanted the kids to experience a trans-Atlantic crossing before they were forever gone (perhaps we will take our grandkids on a QM2 crossing before they are forever gone, and note, we did!).
 Right after we left Southampton, I got sick.
 It was rough but this wasn’t seasickness.
 Seasickness does not come with a fever.
 I had plenty of time to recover because the 6 day crossing was extended as we moved slowly through the storm.
 In my fevered haze I remember some pretty big waves, ship lurches and loud crashing sounds.
 My poor parents were getting calls telling them not to meet us at the pier in the morning.
 Fortunately, the ship was showing Star Wars 4, 5 and 6 (the first three films) so the kids probably didn’t notice the waves and were happy memorizing the films while I recovered.
 I am not sure what Suzi did.
 I didn’t keep a diary.
 Instead of sailing into New York in the morning we arrived at 11 at night, I had recovered by then, and the experience of sailing into the harbor with all the city’s Christmas lights blazing was memorable.
 Customs had gone home for the night, so we stayed on the ship until morning.
 My parents met us at the pier.

 Double Crossings — Eastbound.
 (SS United States, July, 1961)